venkysio/programs-prod/Security/WeakRandomNumbers/readme.md

 In Unix systems:

--Random numbers are served up by two special devices (generally, /dev/random and /dev/urandom, but OpenBSD is an exception, providing /dev/srandom and
+- Random numbers are served up by two special devices (generally, /dev/random and /dev/urandom, but OpenBSD is an exception, providing /dev/srandom and
 /dev/urandom).